 As the technology has become more affordable, parishes and schools have expressed increased interest in purchasing Automatic External Defibrillators (AED) to offer immediate aid to individuals suffering heart attacks.

-The attached documents outline a new policy and the procedures that are to be followed at any diocesan location that wishes to install AEDs.
+The documents below outline a new policy and the procedures that are to be followed at any diocesan location that wishes to install AEDs.
 Key among these are the training, record-keeping and proper maintenance.
 It is essential that any parish or school or other institution contract directly with the approved third-party supplier, currently Cintas.

 For information concerning the use of AED’s contact;